TJWphd/TJWblog/README.md

 ## Features

-Blog entry submission switches the page from form to blog, and a back button takes the blogger back to the landing page.
-There is also a switch to toggle between dark and light modes.
-The footer contains a link to the developer's portfolio.
+Blog entry submit button switches the page from form to blog, and the back button takes the user back to the form page.
+There is a toggle switch for dark and light modes.
+The footer on the blog page contains a link to the developer's portfolio.

 ## Installations